ballerina-platform/ballerina-lang/docs/quick-tour.md

 demo/ballerina-demo                            latest     7bb8a49ef708        38 seconds ago      120MB
 ```

-And you can deploy it to Kubernetes:
+You can now deploy it to Kubernetes using the following command.

 ```
 $ kubectl apply -f kubernetes